Comments on Research by Case and Deaton concerning Health Declines and Increases in Mortality among U.S. Whites

 (a) Far greater past use of PCBs in the U.S.: The U.S., with (in 1960) 6% of the world's population,12 produced roughly half of all PCBs produced in the world;1e,7,10 and 89% of that U.S. production was used in the U.S.8

 (b) According to a study referred to in an EPA document, "the PCB emission rate is highly dependent on temperature," with a 400-fold increase taking place as the temperature increased from 30 to 50 degrees C"8f (86 to 122 degrees F).
-With that in mind, see in this summer temperature map the mostly-red color of the U.S. as compared with the lack of red in Canada and in all four of the European countries with whose more favorable mortality trends Case and Deaton compared the unfavorable trend in the U.S.; those European countries are all located north of the only red areas shown in Europe.
+With that in mind, see in this summer temperature map the mostly-red color of the U.S., as compared with the lack of red in Canada and most of Europe; all four of the European countries with comparatively favorable mortality trends are located to the north of red areas.

 When looking at this map one should remember that, for decades during the sensitive developmental periods of today's mid-life people (Section 2), building materials were used that exceeded the current EPA maximum for PCBs by thousands of times (see PCBs in Section 3); that is the context in which one should think about the PCB emission rate's increasing dramatically at higher temperatures.